Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that pending reschedule notification modals appear for personnel when they have pending reschedule requests for their assigned places.

+**Preconditions:**
+- A reschedule request exists with status 'pending_reschedule'
+- Personnel user is assigned to the visit's place
+- Personnel user account exists and can be authenticated
+- Notification system is configured
+- Dashboard or Home page is accessible

 **Actions:**
 - Step 1: Visitor requests a reschedule for a visit
 - Step 2: Verify personnel is assigned to the visit's place